 - Explanation for setting the countercyclical buffer rate for the Republic of Croatia (January 2015)

-As competent macroprudential authority, the CNB will continue to monitor closely the economic and financial developments and will act in the area of macroprudential policy in coordination with monetary policy and supervisory measures to facilitate and accelerate economic recovery after the crisis caused by the coronavirus pandemic.
+As the competent macroprudential authority, the CNB will continue to monitor closely the economic and financial developments and will act in the area of macroprudential policy in coordination with monetary policy and supervisory measures to facilitate and accelerate economic recovery after the crisis caused by the coronavirus pandemic.

 Chart 1: Buffer guide